 Trend forecasters observe cultural, economic, and social factors affecting society to determine the “next big thing.”
 Since fashion often reflects the mindset of a society, these factors are excellent cues to what will be in demand at your local department store.

-For example, the popularity of California based shows like The OC and the influence of Hollywood celebrities like Paris Hilton and Pamela Anderson made west coast style, like the mini-skirt and Ugg boots, must have items.
-Snookie’s “bump” hairstyle has made the “bump-it” a popular hairstyling tools now sold at Target.
+For example, the popularity of California-based shows like The OC and the influence of Hollywood celebrities like Paris Hilton and Pamela Anderson made West Coast style, like the mini-skirt and UGG boots, must have items.
+Snookie’s back-combed hairstyle has made the “Bump-it” a popular hairstyling tool.
+(You can get one at Target.)
 Nasty weather and the increase in the number of women commuting rather than driving to work increased the popularity of Wellie (rubber) boots.

-Watch T.V.
 Shows like Gossip Girls, Jersey Shore, Glee – all have a direct impact what we’re wearing.
 Look at what they’re doing and then add your own spin to it.
 Like Blair’s preppy socialite look?
 Add your own spin by adding a pair of tough combat boots.

 When traveling observe the local styles and pick-up items that are indigenous to that place and/or culture.
 I’ve purchased some of my most fashion forward pieces on trips to places like India, Jamaica, and Iowa.

 Fashionable leather tote bags became popular as more women entered the work place and needed bags to transition from work to play.
 On that same note, “murses”, designers like Coach and Jack Spade to give men a stylish, masculine bag to carry their smart phones, wallets, and other items introduced male purses.

 6. Do the exact opposite of what’s in style.